 Maybe you don’t have the fanciest washer and dryer and you’d rather not cast your eyes on them every time you get ready to do a load in the laundry room.
 Or what if you like your washing machines but you simply don’t want them out in the open for the world to see?

 If you don’t care for seeing your washing machines exposed like this there are creative ways to cover them.
 Not everyone wants a washer or dryer within their line of sight.

 Remedy this by hiding them.
 Use a simple tension rod and curtain to conceal your equipment.
 It gives you the added benefit of being able to infuse your space with more color, texture, and personality.

-Adding a sliding door is another great option for keeping your laundry machines tucked neatly away in a closet-sized space.
+Adding a sliding door in your laundry room is another great option for keeping your laundry machines tucked neatly away in a closet-sized space in the laundry room.

 Go With Neutral Colors

 Neutrals are great for adding a touch of class to your laundry room.
 Various shades of white, gray, and earth tones are a safe bet because they go well with a ton of style options.